This article is based on the video featured above, originally recorded for Vetted Biz Youtube Channel

 You must also register your business with the local county, along with fictitious name and other requirements of your local or state government.
 These entities may charge a fee for such registration.

-You also may be required to pay state The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue…. tax and a refundable UPS deposit.
+You also may be required to pay state sales tax and a refundable UPS deposit.

 The figures in the chart are expenses calculated on a yearly, per Center basis for a small business-owners package policy (property and liability) premium.

 Insurance costs vary based on many factors such as coverages and limits selected, insurance company chosen, and your Center’s building construction, fire protection, and other individual risk characteristics.

 Also, there is a considerable variance of insurance costs from market to market.

 Your costs will increase if you purchase other lines of insurance, which may possibly be required by your state’s law or real estate lease requirements.

 This estimates the funds needed to cover your initial expenses for the first 3 months of operation (other than the items identified separately in the table).
 It includes payroll costs but not any draw, salary, or living expenses for you.